distributed-system-analysis/smallfile/README.md

 How to specify parameters in YAML
 =============

 Sometimes it's more convenient to specify inputs in a YAML file when using a CI system such as Jenkins.
-Smallfile has a flat YAML file format where the parameter name in yaml is the same as on the CLI except that the leading "--" is removed.
+Smallfile has a flat YAML file format where the parameter name in yaml is the same as on the CLI except that the leading "--" is removed and a colon is appended to the parameter name.
 For example:
 ```
 top: /mnt/xfs1/smf
 host-set: host1,host2